The Day I Got Old

 There’s a reason the photograph looks like it’s from another time.
 Because it is from another time; it was taken more than half a century ago.
 How can I be in a photograph from that long ago?
 The math makes sense, but my own life doesn’t.

-When I stood on that dock, “man” hadn’t walked on the moon; Malcolm X, Martin Luther King Jr., and Bobby Kennedy were all alive; the Beatles were still playing the Cavern Club.
+When I stood on that dock, “man” hadn’t walked on the moon; Malcolm X, Martin Luther King Jr., and Bobby Kennedy were all alive.
 World War II had ended less than 20 years earlier; none of the men who flew planes into the World Trade Center had been born.
 How can all of the things that happened since that photograph was taken have occurred in one lifetime?
 How can people walk around holding this much of the past inside them?
 How do they possibly add in another two or even three decades of experience?
 I’m topped up!
 I’m going to have to start erasing the larger files.
 Maybe I already have and don’t know it.

 Don’t get me wrong: I’m feeling pretty upbeat about becoming what David Sedaris calls “officially old, the young part of old, but old, nevertheless.”
 Not in some sort of “active senior” way.
 (Gross!)
 I feel good about making it to 60 because almost 20 years ago, I was diagnosed with a vicious cancer, and there wasn’t an oncologist in the country who would have given me Vegas odds on five years.

-Note: This article originally misstated that the Beatles were still playing the Cavern Club when the writer was 3.